MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

     }
 >

 So what is going on here?
-Remeber you can Alt-Click on a function to quickly get an overview of what it does.
+Remember you can Alt-Click on a function to quickly get an overview of what it does.

 The first function informs us that a row has been selected.
 You will notice these lines have been commented out.